 The Beechwood makes an ideal touring base for the North Norfolk coast, Norwich and the Broads.

-North Walsham is an attractive market town.
+North Walsham is a traditional market town.
 The flint church next door dates from 1858 and the newly repaired tower of St Nicholas parish church at the top of Market Place can be seen from the Beechwood Hotel.
 A 2 minute walk takes you to the town centre with its Thursday market and large selection of independently run local shops.

-The coast, is perhaps the jewel in Norfolk's crown.
+The coast is perhaps the jewel in Norfolk's crown.
 Expansive sandy beaches, salt marshes, pine woods edging the sand dunes and historic harbour villages - with houses of red brick and flint construction - are waiting to be explored.
 The R.S.P.B and National Trust have reserves with important bird species resident, and visits by rare migratory birds cause great excitement amongst the bird watching fraternity.
-The seal population at Blakeney Point can be visited by boat from Morston and Blakeney.
+The seal population at Blakeney Point can be visited by boat from Morston and Blakeney, further east the seals can be visited on foot at Horsey.
 This part of the coast is also popular with small boat sailors.